Cheap Car Insurance

 Comprehensive is a good idea if your car is worth more than £1,500, and is more important the more valuable your car is.
 Many insurers will only offer comprehensive cover for cars over a certain value anyway.

-Getting insurance 21 days ahead can save £100s
+Getting insurance 21 days ahead is the best time and can save £100s

 An MSE investigation in which we analysed more than 18 million quotes from three of the biggest price comparison sites – Confused.com, Compare The Market and MoneySupermarket – has revealed buying your car insurance three weeks ahead of the start day can save you £100s, compared with buying it too early or leaving it until the day before or on the renewal day.